 - xi.
 The centerline of the roadway shall be the centerline of the right-of-way. - xii.
 Dead End Streets.
-In addition to the design standards in Table XIII.15-3, dead-end streets shall be constructed to provide a cul-de-sac turn-around with a travel lane and width equal to the minimum width required for the internal subdivision street.
+Subdivisions must have an adequate turn-around as determined by the Planning Board with input from the Belgrade Fire & Resecue Department. -In addition to the design standards in Table XIII.15-3, dead-end streets shall be constructed to provide a cul-de-sac turn-around with a travel lane and width equal to the minimum width required for the internal subdivision street.
 For all residential cul-de-sacs, the minimum radius shall be 38 feet.
 For commercial/industrial cul-de-sacs the minimum radius shall be 50 feet.
 Where the cul-de-sac is in a wooded area prior to development, a stand of trees shall be maintained within the center of the cul-de-sac.
 The Board shall require the reservation of a twenty-foot easement in line with the street to provide continuation of pedestrian traffic or utilities to the next street.
-The Board may also require the reservation of a right-of-way easement equal to the right of way width of the internal subdivision street in line with the street to provide continuation of the road where future subdivision is possible.
+The Board may also require the reservation of a right-ofway easement equal to the right of way width of the internal subdivision street in line with the street to provide continuation of the road where future subdivision is possible.
 A "T" turnaround is permissible for residential subdivisions carrying an ADT of 100 or less.
 The turnaround area shall have a width equal to the street width, a 5-foot turning radius, and a total length of 50 feet centered above the street. - xiii.
 Sidewalks.
 The Board may require sidewalks in any situation where the proximity of the proposed subdivision to future or existing neighborhood businesses, schools, community facilities, or other pedestrian traffic generators suggest sidewalks will be needed.
 The Board shall determine if sidewalks will be installed on one side or both sides of the street, and if the sidewalk shall be a bituminous or Portland cement concrete sidewalk.